-The southern boundary, especially the famous Mason-Dixon Line dividing Pennsylvania and Maryland-which was surveyed and marked by the English team of Charles Mason and Jeremiah Dixon in 1767 and approved in Britain two years later-ended arguments begun when Charles II had issued Pennsylvania's Charter in 1681.
-Maryland's Charter of 1632 extended to the Delaware River above Philadelphia, and the boundary description in the Pennsylvania Charter was obscured by ambiguous terms and its authors' limited knowledge of geography.
-In 1685.
-King James II determined that Maryland would not have the three counties of Delaware, but it was not until 1732 that Maryland's proprietor agreed that the longitudinal line separating his colony from Pennsylvania would run from a point fifteen miles south of the most southern point in Philadelphia.
-Within a year he changed his mind, so that lengthy High Court of Chancery proceedings in England and armed clashes between Maryland and Pennsylvania settlers took place before a chancery decree, in 1760, authorized the final settlement, a refinement of the 1732 bargain, Mason and Dixon were called in when American surveyors were unable to calculate boundary lines that matched these authorized specifications.
+The southern boundary, especially the famous Mason-Dixon Line dividing Pennsylvania and Maryland, which was surveyed and marked by the English team of Charles Mason and Jeremiah Dixon in 1767 and approved in Britain two years later, ended arguments begun when Charles II had issued Pennsylvania's Charter in 1681.
+Maryland's Charter of 1632 extended to the Delaware River above Philadelphia, and the boundary description in the Pennsylvania Charter was obscured by ambiguous terms and its creators' limited knowledge of geography.
+In 1685 King James II determined that Maryland would not have the three counties of Delaware, but it was not until 1732 that Maryland's proprietor agreed that the longitudinal line separating his colony from Pennsylvania would run from a point fifteen miles south of the most southern point in Philadelphia.
+Within a year he changed his mind, so that lengthy High Court of Chancery proceedings in England and armed clashes between Maryland and Pennsylvania settlers had to occur before a chancery decree in 1760 authorized the final settlement, a refinement of the 1732 bargain, Mason and Dixon were called in when American surveyors were unable to calculate boundary lines that matched the authorized specifications.

 The 1681 Charter's provisions for Pennsylvania's western expanse clashed with the land description in Virginia's older charter.
 From 1773 until the opening of the American Revolution, Virginia's governor, Lord Dunmore, controlled southwestern Pennsylvania as a district of Virginia, and irregular warfare took place between his followers and settlers loyal to Pennsylvania.
-Pennsylvania's northern boundary was also undetermined, and settlers from Connecticut, organized as the private Susquehannah Company, arguing on the basis of both Connecticut's colonial charter and a questionable land purchase deed made from some Iroquois chiefs in 1754, occupied the Wyoming Valley with hopes of obtaining much more of northern Pennsylvania.
-Both Pennsylvanians and Susquehannah settlers were forced out of the Wyoming area during the French and Indian War and the Native American insurgency of 1763.
-At the Treaty of Fort Stanwix (or "Old Purchase") in 1768, Pennsylvania purchased from the Iroquois a vast expanse from within the even larger area described in the 1681 Charter.
-Arguing that if Pennsylvania was allowed to do this, their own 1754 deed must also be valid, the
+Pennsylvania's northern boundary was also undetermined, and settlers from Connecticut, organized as the private Susquehannah Company. arguing on the basis of both Connecticut's colonial charter and a questionable land purchase deed made from some Iroquois chiefs in 1754, occupied the Wyoming Valley and had hopes of obtaining much of northern Pennsylvania.
+Both Pennsylvania and Susquehannah settlers were forced out of the Wyoming area during the French and Indian War and the Native American Insurgency of 1763.
+At the Treaty of Fort Stanwix (or "Old Purchase") in 1768, Pennsylvania purchased from the Iroquois a vast expanse of the land included within the 1681

-Connecticut settlers re-entered northeastern Pennsylvania.
+Charter.
+Arguing that this confirmed their 1754 deed, the Connecticut settlers re-entered northeastern Pennsylvania.
 In 1774, Connecticut's government decided to officially support the Susquehannah Company settlers, and by the beginning of the American Revolution they had defeated the neighboring Pennsylvania settlers in several campaigns known as the Yankee-Pennamite Wars.

-Also dating back to an ambiguity in the Charter of 1681, and overlapping with the area in dispute with Connecticut, was the question of the longitudinal line separating New York and Pennsylvania.
+Also dating back to an ambiguity in the Charter of 1681, and overlapping with the dispute with Connecticut, was the question of the longitudinal line separating New York and Pennsylvania.
 On the assumption that Charles II had really meant to give William Penn three full degrees of north-south latitude (about 180 miles), Pennsylvania argued for the 43° parallel, placing the border above the site of Buffalo, N.Y.
-At about the same time the Mason-Dixon Line became official, in 1769, Pennsylvania's proprietors yielded to New York and accepted the 42° parallel as the northern border.
-But the subsequent controversy with Connecticut and the Revolutionary War delayed the actual surveying and marking of the Pennsylvania-New York line until 1787.
+At about the same time the Mason-Dixon Line became official, Pennsylvania's proprietors yielded to New York and accepted the 42° parallel as the northern border.
+The intervening controversy with Connecticut and the Revolutionary War delayed surveying and marking the line until 1787.